GuillermoPuebla/relation-network/README.md

 I implement Relation network using keras and train it on a challenging visual question answering dataset called [Cornell NLVR](https://github.com/cornell-lic/nlvr).
 The training is in progress.
 The temporal test accuracy is 89.10%, which is much higher than the previous state of the art (61.99%).

+This fork is adapted to handle BAbl data (not finished yet).